 No Soda Please!

-Soda is a real bad choice of drink because it is a lot of empty calories that end up on the waistline because the body can't burn the energy in most cases, so the insulin rush that accompanies the rush of sugar from soda causes all that excess sugar to be carried out of the bloodstream and stored as the most dangerous kind of fat when it comes to our health, which is visceral fat (belly fat).
+Soda is a real bad choice of drink because it is a lot of empty calories that end up on the waistline because the body can't burn the energy in most cases.
+So the insulin rush that accompanies the rush of sugar from soda causes all that excess sugar to be carried out of the bloodstream and stored as the most dangerous kind of fat when it comes to our health, which is visceral fat (belly fat).

 Why salads and vegetables are good for us is because they don't contain artificial additives and they don't contain any saturated fats.
-They do contain a lot of the important nutrients our bodies need for a healthy state of being and plain water is the perfect thing to hydrate those bodies, again because its pure, free of any additives or sugar and is what our bodies are mostly made up of (70% water).
+They do contain a lot of the important nutrients our bodies need for a healthy state of being and plain water is the perfect thing to hydrate those bodies.
+Again because it's pure, free of any additives or sugar and is what our bodies are mostly made up of (70% water).

 As with most things, as long as you keep to a relatively simple diet that provides all the nutrition your body needs without all the extra baggage of processed junk, you should be fine.
 If it means you have a better chance of winning with an easy diet solution, that's all the better for you!

-This article is not going to go into all the foods that we can and can't eat, or it will be as long as a book!
+This article is not going to go deeply into listing all the foods that we can and can't eat, or it will be as long as a book!
 Suffice it to say that these are just the basic things you need to know about eating and drinking sensibly to enjoy better health.
 The rest is up to you!